Augmented Index and Quantum Streaming Algorithms for DYCK(2): QIC Lower Bound for Augmented Index

 \subsection{Lower bound on QIC}

-We are now ready to prove a slightly weaker variant of our main lower bound on the quantum information cost of Augmented Index, i.e., Theorem~\ref{th:formainlbaugind}. \begin{theorem} Given any even $n$, the following holds for any $M$-message safe quantum protocol $\Pi$ computing the Augmented Index function $f_n$ with error at most $\epsilon$ on any input:
+We are now ready to prove a slightly weaker variant of our main lower bound (Theorem~\ref{th:formainlbaugind}) on the quantum information cost of Augmented Index. \begin{theorem} Given any even $n$, the following holds for any $M$-message safe quantum protocol $\Pi$ computing the Augmented Index function $f_n$ with error at most $\epsilon$ on any input:

 \end{theorem} The stronger version is proven similarly in Section~\ref{sec:altlbqic} using a strengthening of Lemma~\ref{lem:qicvsalice}.
 Our argument follows ideas similar to those in Ref.~\cite{JainN14}.
-Using the notation from the two previous sections, we start by fixing values of $j, \ell, z$ in their respective domains, and defining $\hat{A}_i = R_W^1 R_W^2 W A_i$.
+Using the notation from the two previous sections, we start by fixing values of $j, \ell, z$ in their respective domains, and defining $\hat{A}_i \eqdef R_W^1 R_W^2 W A_i$.
 Define, for odd $i$,

 and for even $i$,

 where the unitary operations~$V_{i, z \rightarrow z^{(\ell)}}^{\hat{A}_i}$ and~$V_{i, (j, z^\prime) \rightarrow (\ell, z)}^{B_i}$ are given by the Local Transition Lemma.
 We define the following states, analogous to the states consistent with $\mu_0$ in Eqs.~(\ref{eq:rhoilzk}) and~(\ref{eq:purerhoilzk}):